 Also, there are some futuristic problems to deal.
 We want to use EasyEngine on Mac (most of our dev team uses Mac for WordPress development).
 Now we need to add more codes to deal with

 brew based packages!

 Our goal is to replace apt/brew/yum based packages with docker images and containers.
 This is what we want to achieve at a bare minimum.

-We might keep everything
+We might keep everything in

 The added advantages will be reduced local development and production parity.
 It is a minimum requirement of a decent development workflow.

-How we are planning to use Docker?
+How are we planning to use Docker?